 Love pineapple?
 Try this Pineapple Poke Cake, an easy cake recipe perfect for picnics and potlucks.
 You'll love the creamy pudding layer and the baked-in pineapple rings.

-- 16 ounces pineapple slices (drained)
+- 16 ounces pineapple slices (drained, but reserve juice for cake batter)

 - 3.4 ounces instant vanilla pudding mix